lynnfaraday/aresmush.com/_root/tutorials/code/create-plugin/help-file.md

 All commands need a help file.
 It's useful to make the helpfile first because it lets you think about what the commands are actually supposed to do _before_ you code them.

-Help files live in a `help\<language code>` folder under the plugin directory.
+Help files live in a `help\<language code>` folder under the plugin folder.
 This supports having help files in multiple languages, based on the game's locale.

-> <i class="fa fa-info-circle"></i> **Tip:** "en" is the language code for English, so help files will typically be in the `help/en` directory.
+> <i class="fa fa-info-circle"></i> **Tip:** "en" is the language code for English, so help files will typically be in the `help/en` folder.

 The name of the help file will be the topic name.
 For instance, if we name the file `traits.md` then you can type `help traits`.